computej/fdte_planet_age_calculator/README.md

 ## License

- The Journal © 2024 by Jeffrey Fisher is licensed under the [MIT](./LICENSE.txt) License.
+ Super Galactic Age Calculator © 2024 by Jeffrey Fisher is licensed under the [MIT](./LICENSE.txt) License.
 See LICENSE.txt